The simple and basic ingredients in this lentil and bacon soup combine to create an insanely tasty and simple meal that is both warming and filling!

-Taste and season as you go the best place to do this is by tasting the potatoes as they cook.
+Taste and season as you go, the best way to do this is by tasting the potatoes as they cook.

 Choosing the Bacon!

-You want to get unsliced and preferably smoked bacon for this soup recipe.
+You want to get unsliced and preferably smoked bacon for this recipe.

-Most importantly do not be afraid of fat… We add no oil to this recipe and rely on the smoked fat of the bacon for flavour.
+Most importantly do not be afraid of fat… We add no oil to this recipe and rely on the fat of the bacon for flavour and lubrication.

-Also, you should avoid cheap bacon!
+Also, you should avoid the cheap stuff!
 It is pumped full of water, flavourings and has never been anywhere near a smoker.

 We are playing around with very few ingredients here so make sure that you use good ones because there is nowhere to hide!